Department of Physics and Astronomy

 Roth, I; Temerin, M; and Hudson, M K., "Resonant enhancement of relativistic electron fluxes during geomagnetically active periods" (1999).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 455.